 The scholarship committee is not responsible for problems with the web page, application form, or any other technical problem that prevents timely submission of an application.

 No information submitted as part of an application for the Community Superhero Scholarship will be used for any purpose other than to evaluate the applicant’s qualifications for the Community Superhero Scholarship.
 Neither the scholarship committee nor D. Miller & Associates, PLLC will sell, share, or otherwise distribute personal information submitted by any applicant.

 Announcement of Community Superhero Scholarship Winner

-D. Miller & Associates, PLLC will notify the winner of the scholarship in August 2020 via phone or email.
+D. Miller & Associates, PLLC will notify the winner of the scholarship via phone or email.
 D. Miller & Associates, PLLC reserves the right to publicly post the name and essay, in whole or in part, of the scholarship winner on the D. Miller & Associates, PLLC website, social media, or via a press release.

 Equal Opportunity Statement

 The scholarship committee will not discriminate against any applicant based on their race, religion, national origin, gender, sexual orientation, disability, pregnancy, or any other protected category.